Sometimes, an S corporation must make estimated tax payments.

 How Partners Pay Estimated Tax

-Because partners aren't employees of the partnership, partnerships don't withhold tax from their distributions to pay the partners' income and self-employment taxes shown on their Forms 1040, U.S. Individual Income Tax Return.
+Because partners aren't employees of the partnership, partnerships don't withhold tax from their distributions to pay the partners' income and self-employment taxes shown on their Form 1040, U.S. Individual Income Tax Return or Form 1040-SR, U.S. Tax Return for Seniors (PDF).
 The partners may need to pay estimated tax payments using Form 1040-ES, Estimated Tax for Individuals.

 As a partner, you can pay the estimated tax by: